 The producer (sender) obtains the necessary credential.

 The sender sends a request with the credential to the recipient.

 The recipient uses the credential to verify the sender truly sent the request.

 If yes, the recipient processes the request.
 If no, the recipient rejects the request and responds accordingly.

 During authentication, AWS verifies both the identity of the sender and whether the sender is registered to use services offered by AWS.
 If either test fails, the request is not processed further.

-The subsequent sections describe how SQS implements authentication to protect your data.
+The subsequent sections describe how Amazon SQS implements authentication to protect your data.